chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 **Practice:** Each AWS Lambda function is assigned an IAM execution role with only the permissions required to perform its intended function.

 **Examples:**
-- The `classlink-data-ingestion` function has write access to DynamoDB and read access to Secrets Manager.
+- The `classlink-data-ingestion` function has write access to DynamoDB and read access to Secrets Manager
-- The `get-user-data` function has read-only access to DynamoDB.
+- The `get-user-data` function has read-only access to DynamoDB

 **Benefit:** Minimizes the blast radius of a potential compromise by limiting access to only what is explicitly required.